Upgrading from OpenNebula 5.8.x¶

 ALTER DATABASE opennebula CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

 First, move the 5.10 backup file created by the upgrade command to a safe place.
 If you face any issues, the

 onedb command can restore this backup, but it won’t downgrade databases to previous versions.
 Then execute the

 onedb fsck command, providing the same connection parameter used during the database upgrade:

 $ onedb fsck -S localhost -u oneadmin -p oneadmin -d opennebula MySQL dump stored in /var/lib/one/mysql_localhost_opennebula.sql Use 'onedb restore' or restore the DB using the mysql command: mysql -u user -h server -P port db_name < backup_file Total errors found: 0

-In order for the system to re-read the configuration files you should issue the following command after the installation of the new packages:
+Make the system re-read the service configuration files of the new packages:

-You should be able now to start OpenNebula as usual, running
+Now you should be able to start OpenNebula as usual, running

 service opennebula start as